 It is what it is.
 As long as you live for today then yesterday and tomorrow do not matter.

-There Are Some Hallways That Have No End
+There Are Some Hallways That Appear to Never End

-I inhaled sharply as the echo of footsteps radiated through the hallway.
-I am able to pick out voices above me... and below...?
+I inhaled deeply as the sound of footsteps echoed throughout the hallway.
+I am leaning against a wall, it has some small texture.
+As I try enchanting my sense of hearing, due to the lack of lumination, I began to distinguish between voices and some other sort of animalistic type of ruckus above me.
+And, apparently below me as well, hearing some fighting happening on a lower floor.
 There are many noises, but the one that I find most comfortable is my own breath.
 I zoned in on the sound of oxygen circulating through my respiratory system.
 The noise it made when I exhale.
 I felt confused as I brought my hand up to my face rubbing my eyes, as if to force blood flow to my vision.
 I can't seem to remember where I was before I was right here, or what I was doing leading up to this event; I couldn't tell you why I would need to even know the reason.
 None of those questions were that important to me at this particular moment in time.
 As if to wonder what could be more important than identifying my current situation.

 A banging noise from my left caused me to whip out of my thought process.
 I looked around I could see that only half the lights were operational, while others just flickered.
 That is some nonsense, I squinted my eyes to locate a sign or some type of directional map that I could navigate to a safer location.
 Or even figure out my current position.
 I had no luck, I was able to make out signs but the markings were not legible.
 I have been frozen in this spot for a long time I suppose, if to indicate time in the amount of breaths I take then I have taken many.
 My heart would not stop exploding against my chest cavity, which caused the breathing to be labored.
 My heart feels as though it is limited on space right now.
 I tried to make my chest as big as I could stretching my back straight to perhaps give my heart more room to expand.
 I could feel every heart beat radiate throughout every single artery in my body.
 I have got to slow my breathing to that perhaps my heart will chill out.